-“Every difficult life situation can be an excuse for hopelessness or an opportunity for growth, depending on what you choose to do with it right now,” my grandma told me.
-“We have to let go of the ideas, outcomes and expectations that aren’t serving us.”
+“Every difficult life situation can be an excuse for hopelessness or an opportunity for growth, depending on what you choose to do with it right now,” my grandmother told me.
+“We have to let go of the ideas, outcomes, and expectations that aren’t serving us.”

 Take pause when you must.
-Realize that holding on is being brave, but letting go and moving on is often what makes us stronger and happier in the end.
+Realize that holding on is being brave, but letting go and moving forward is often what makes us stronger and happier in the end.
 Give yourself this gift so you can grow and smile again, and again.
-(Angel and I discuss this in more detail in the “Happiness” and “Adversity” chapters of 1,000 Little Things Happy, Successful People Do Differently.)
+(Note: Angel and I discuss this in more detail in the Happiness and Adversity chapters of “1,000 Little Things Happy, Successful People Do Differently”.)

-5. My grandma was well read and incredibly generous with her knowledge.
+5. My grandmother was well read and incredibly generous with her knowledge.

-My grandma’s personal heroes were educated visionaries and dreamers—those beautiful people among us who invest in themselves and then use what they’ve learned to make the world a better place than when they found it, whether in tiny ways or enormous ones.
+My grandmother’s personal heroes were educated visionaries and dreamers — those beautiful people among us who invest in themselves and then use what they’ve learned to make the world a better place than when they found it, whether in tiny ways or enormous ones.
 Some succeed, some fail, most have mixed results, but it’s the effort itself that’s heroic, as she saw it.
-Win or lose, my grandma admired those who intelligently fight for the greater good.
+Win or lose, my grandmother admired those who intelligently fight for the greater good.
 And I couldn’t agree more with her sentiment.

 Don’t stop learning.
 Don’t stop investing in yourself.
 Study.
 Read.
 Devour books.
 Engage with people, including those who think differently.
 Ask questions.
 Listen closely.
 And don’t just grow in knowledge.
 Be a person who gives back.
 Use what you’re learning to make a difference.